 📋 What Ingredients do I need

-You will need the following ingredients to make this Pineapple Salsa: Pineapple, Fresh Cilantro, Red Onion, Lime Juice, Ground Cumin, Jalapeños and Salt & Pepper.
+You will need the following ingredients to make this Pineapple Salsa recipe (see recipe card for quantities): Pineapple, Fresh Cilantro, Red Onion, Lime Juice, Ground Cumin, Jalapeños and Salt & Pepper.

 🥣 How to Make Fresh Pineapple Salsa